SatoYuki8/floating_generator/README.md

-Floationg Calculation generator.
+Floationg-Point Arithmetic Module generator written by SFL.

-This code is written by SFL.
+This generator is written by C.

-We can chose Precision.
+You can chose Precision.